bootstrapworld/curriculum/lessons/Early-Math/commutative-property/langs/en-us/slides.md

 {layout="LaunchC"}
 # Tying it All Together

-Claire, Walker, and Soraya are both translating verbal expressions into Circles of Evaluation.
+Claire, Walker, and Soraya are translating verbal expressions into Circles of Evaluation.
 Their teacher asks them to represent the following expression: "one half the product of five and six."

 All three students compute that this expression evaluates to 15.